-We are governed by a Board of Directors.
+The Oak Ridges Moraine Land Trust is governed by a Board of Directors.
 These helpful and caring volunteers lend their time, talent and expertise to provide leadership, raise awareness and support our efforts.

 Sarah Chiasserini, CPA, CA, BSc (Hons) is a Chartered Accountant and works as a Senior Manager in the audit and assurance department at BDO Canada LLP.
 She has over 15 years experience in public accounting both in Canada and in the UK.
 She serves private and public company clients in a variety of industries including mining, manufacturing and real estate.

 Sarah was born and raised in the UK and came to Canada in 2005.
 She lives in North Pickering where she owns and operates a small private horse boarding facility.
 As well as being a certified English riding coach, she enjoys trail riding on her own horses, competing at show jumping competitions and hiking.